tudasc/MPI-precompute/Readme.md

-# Compiler Assisted Message Matching for Persistent MPI operations
+# Compiler based Precomputation of message envelopes for Persistent MPI operations
-This Repository contains our LLVM analysis pass, to reduce the amount of message matching necessary for MPI persistent Operations, as well as three different implementations of possible communication schemes.

 ## Prerequisites

-For this Project, we used clang/llvm 11, openmpi 4.1.1 openucx 12.0.0 (also refer `setup_env.sh`)
+For this Project, we used clang/llvm 16. openmpi 4.1.1 will be downloaded during the cmake build step

 ## Compiler analysis pass
 The directory `mpi_compiler_assistance_matching_pass` contains the source code of our pass.